SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PreRequisites.md

 ## Install and setup the Helm package manager

+The Solace PubSub+ event broker can be deployed using both Helm v2 (stable) and Helm v3 (about to be released).
+Most deployments currently use Helm v2.

-This involves installing Helm on your command-line client and if using Helm v2 (default for now) deploying Tiller, its in-cluster operator.
+If `helm version` fails on your command-line client then this involves installing Helm and if using Helm v2 (default for now) then also deploying Tiller, its in-cluster operator.

 ### TL;DR;